 Information you provide to us.
-Personal information about you provide to us through the Service or otherwise includes:
+Personal information you may provide to us through the Services or otherwise includes:

 We may also use Flash LSO on our website to collect and store information about your use of our website.
 Unlike cookies, Flash LSOs cannot be removed or rejected via your browser settings.
 If you do not want Flash LSOs stored on your computer or mobile device, you can adjust the settings of your Flash player to block Flash LSO storage using the tools contained in the Website Storage Settings Panel.
 You can also control Flash LSOs by going to the Global Storage Settings Panel and following the instructions.
 Please note that setting the Flash Player to restrict or limit acceptance of Flash LSOs may reduce or impede the functionality of some Flash applications, including, potentially, Flash applications used in connection with our website.

-To display advertisements.
+Advertising.
 We work with advertising partners to display advertisements on the Services.
-These advertisements are delivered by our advertising partners and may be targeted based on your use of the Services or your activity elsewhere online.
-To learn more about your choices in connection with advertisements, please see the section below titled “Targeted online advertising.”
+These advertisements are posted by and on behalf of our advertising partners and may be targeted based on your use of the Services or profile.
+To learn more about your choices in connection with advertisements, please see the section below titled “Targeted Advertising.”

-Social media networks.
-If you have enabled features or functionality that connect the Services to a social media network (such as by linking your account with the Services to a social media network’s services), we may disclose the personal information that you authorized us to share.
-We do not control the third party’s use of your personal information.
+Third-party platforms and social media networks.
+If you have enabled features or functionality that connect the Services to a third-party platform or social media network (such as by linking your account with the Services to a social media network’s services), we may disclose the personal information that you authorized us to share.
+We do not control the third party's use of your personal information.

 Professional advisors.
 We may disclose your personal information to professional advisors, such as lawyers, bankers, auditors and insurers, where necessary in the course of the professional services that they render to us.